-Right: Growing superior dry matter in Zespri Kiwifruit (Zespri, OPC)
+Right: Growing Kiwifruit with Superior Dry Matter (Zespri, OPC)

 5.2.3 Internal Colour

 Internal colour must be fully developed and typical of the cultivar (Gold and Red cultivars only - Red criteria are still being developed).
 Flesh colour is measured using a chronometer.
 The clearance criteria requires at least 87/90 fruit to meet the minimum colour standard or colour threshold.